 Judicial Diversion (FAQs)

-- Judicial Diversion is a type of expungeable probation for eligible offenders who plead guilty.
+- Judicial Diversion is a type of probation for first-time offenders who plead guilty.

-- You will be required to pay court costs in full by the end of your probationary period.
+- You will be required to pay court costs in full by the end of your diversion period.

-- You will be required to maintain good conduct - no new arrests, convictions, or criminal charges during your Judicial Diversion period.
+- You will be required to maintain good conduct - no new arrests, convictions, or criminal charges.

-- You may be required to participate in alternative sentencing which includes but is not limited to the following: pay a fine; perform community service; pay restitution to a victim or business; report to a probation officer; undergo treatment and/or counseling; and, stay away from a victim, witness, property, or a business.
+- You may be required to do one or more of the following: Pay a fine; Perform community service; Pay restitution to a victim or business; Report to a probation officer; Undergo treatment and/or counseling; Stay away from a victim, witness, property, or a business

-- If you comply with all requirements of your Judicial Diversion, then the Court will dismiss the diverted charge(s) at the end of your probationary period.
+- If you comply with all requirements of your Judicial Diversion, then the Court will automatically dismiss the charge(s) against you after your Judicial Diversion period has ended.